 KEY WEST, Fla. — During a festival “crafted” for Labor Day weekend, attendees can sample some 240 beers and ales while also discovering the flavors of the continental United States’ southernmost city.
-The annual Key West BrewFest is set for Thursday through Monday, Sept.
-1-5, highlighted by a lavish oceanside tasting festival.
+The annual Key West BrewFest is underway now through Monday, Sept.
+5, highlighted by a lavish oceanside tasting festival.

 Featured beers range from the intriguingly named Holy Mackerel and Andygator to local favorites from the Florida Keys Brewing Co., Waterfront Brewery, Bone Island Brewing, Islamorada Beer Co. and the Conch Republic B.U.B.B.A.s brew club.